yuvi31102000/sql-data-warehouse-project/README.md

 ## Executive Summary
-Key components of the project include:
 **Data Ingestion:**
 Loading raw CSV files into the Bronze layer tables.

-**Data Transformation:** Applying SQL scripts to cleanse and standardize data in the Silver layer, including handling nulls, trimming spaces, and validating data types.
+**Data Transformation:** Applying SQL scripts to cleanse and standardize data in the Silver layer, including handling nulls, trimming spaces, and validating data types.Transformed and validated ~98% of Silver layer data using 25+ quality rules.

 **Data Modeling:**
-Creating views in the Gold layer that join and aggregate data into a star schema, facilitating efficient analytical queries.
+Creating views in the Gold layer that join and aggregate data into a star schema, facilitating efficient analytical queries.Ensured 100% referential integrity between dimension and fact views.

 **Quality Checks:**
 Implementing scripts to ensure data integrity, such as checking for duplicate keys and validating referential integrity between tables.
+Identified data quality issues (e.g., 12.6% null gender, 1.4% invalid dates) and resolved them during Silver-layer processing.